dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/example5/README.md

 Description of the example
 ==========================
 This example demonstrates a ground-state calculation with semi-periodic boundary conditions and ionic relaxation on InP-water layer.
-Multiple k-points for sampling the Brillouin zone along the periodic directions, norm-conserving pseudopotential and GGA exchange correlation are used.
+Multiple k-points for sampling the Brillouin zone along the periodic directions, norm-conserving pseudopotential and PBE exchange correlation are used.

 Studies to be performed
 =======================